 1. Check Your Credit

 The first step to obtaining a real estate loan begins with checking your credit.
-The process includes pulling your credit report to evaluate where your credit score stands, as this three-digit number is a necessary ingredient to borrow money.
+The process includes pulling your credit report to evaluate where your credit score stands, as this three-digit number is a necessary ingredient to borrow money from a traditional lender.

 - Payment History = 35 percent